jacksund/simmate/docs/full_guides/workflows/creating_new_workflows.md

 !!! warning
-    When switching from python to yaml, make sure you adjust the input format of your parameters.
-This is especially important if you use python a `list` or `dict` for one of your input parameters:
+    When switching from Python to YAML, make sure you adjust the input format of your parameters.
+This is especially important if you use python a `list` or `dict` for one of your input parameters.
+Further, if you have complex input parameters (e.g. nested lists, matricies, etc.), we recommend using a TOML input file instead.

     === "lists"
         ``` python